2018 年 3 月 29 日

-If something goes wrong in a shipment’s journey, you could also face fees such as d**emurrage**) and trucking wait fee (incurred when a driver has to wait at least two hours to receive or deliver freight).
+If something goes wrong in a shipment’s journey, you could also face fees such as d**emurrage** (storage fee when freight isn’t picked up from its destination by the end of the Last Free Day) and trucking wait fee (incurred when a driver has to wait at least two hours to receive or deliver freight).

 Time is of the essence when planning any type of freight service, but this is especially true when it comes to transporting by air.
 Here are some quick tips to maximize your time and value: